 In 2007 Ed helped the Smithsonian Institution's National Museum of Natural History acquire a historic big game fishing rod and reel which is prominently displayed in the entry exhibition of the Ocean Hall.

 Ed is still actively collecting all types of antique fishing reels specializing in big game and salt water fishing tackle.
 He has a particular interest in "Reels as Big as Your Head", gigantic handmade fishing reels made from the 1920s through the mid-1940s.
-These reels were used to catch the largest tuna, marlin, swordfish and shark.
-If you have a big game reel or any other big game fishing items like rods, teasers, photos, or any other interesting items please feel free to get in touch with us.
+These massive reels were used to catch the largest tuna, marlin, swordfish and shark.
+If you have a big game reel or any other big game fishing items such as rods, teasers, photos, or any other interesting items please feel free to get in touch with us.

-Ed also collects certain fly fishing reels, casting reels and spinning reels.
-He has purchased reels from all over the United States and as far away as England, Australia, Egypt, Italy, France, Germany, Japan, South Africa, and New Zealand.
+Ed also collects fly fishing reels, casting reels and some spinning reels.
+He has purchased reels from all over the United States and as far away as England, Scotland, Wales, Australia, Egypt, Italy, France, Germany, Japan, South Africa, and New Zealand.
 If you have high-quality fishing reels that you wish to sell please feel free to contact him.

 Our contact info: